Migrate from Railway to Self-Hosted

 Databases

 Railway provides a managed Postgres service that injects DATABASE_URL automatically.
-On Temps, choose one of:
+On Temps, choose one of (see managed services and deploy with a database for full details):

 - Temps Managed Services — provision a PostgreSQL container inside Temps (same server, private network, simplest path)